John Minor Wisdom

 John Minor Wisdom (May 17, 1905 – May 15, 1999), one of the "Fifth Circuit Four", and a Republican from Louisiana, was a United States circuit judge of the United States Court of Appeals for the Fifth Circuit during the 1950s and 1960s, when that court became known for a series of crucial decisions that advanced the goals of the Civil Rights Movement.
 At that time, the Fifth Circuit included not only Louisiana, Mississippi, and Texas (its jurisdiction since October 1, 1981), but also Alabama, Georgia, Florida, and the Panama Canal Zone.

 Early life and education

 Wisdom was born on May 17, 1905, in New Orleans, Louisiana, and graduated from the Isidore Newman School.
-In 1925, he received an Artium Baccalaureus degree from Washington and Lee University in Lexington, Virginia.
+In 1925, he received a Bachelor of Arts degree from Washington and Lee University in Lexington, Virginia.
 In 1929, he received a Bachelor of Laws from Tulane University Law School, graduating first in his class.